MonolixSuite Data set guide

 08:59 8.983333

-When there is no column-type TIME, the column-type DATE is ignored, and the first column-type REGRESSOR is used as time.
+When there is no column-type TIME, the column-type NOMINAL TIME is used as time, and if neither TIME nor NOMINAL TIME column-types are present, the column-type DATE is ignored, and the first column-type REGRESSOR is used as time.
 If no columns are tagged as REGRESSOR, time will be equal to the index of row number containing observations / amounts for each subject-occasion.

 Format restrictions